Welcome! Explore content created to assist you as you run your business.

 So to reduce the negative impact that both over and understaffing can have for your business, use your business data to better understand and forecast your labor needs.
 With detailed sales and scheduling reports, you can keep an eye on the relationship between your sales and your employee costs.

-Revel’s intuitive Point of Sale platform incorporates labor percentages based on the data you’ve entered and displays a color-coded report so you’ll always know just where you are in relationship to your goals.
+Revel’s intuitive iPad POS System incorporates labor percentages based on the data you’ve entered and displays a color-coded report so you’ll always know just where you are in relationship to your goals.
 Take this data and apply it to your scheduling.
 Are your Fridays packed?
 Schedule an additional employee so you can provide the best service possible.
 Tuesday’s a little slow?
 Shift your schedule to reduce your headcount during your slowest hours.

 Front of house and back of house technology are important to your business, and understanding the right technologies and their costs should be done early.
 But if you are newer to technology or relying on manual methods, it’s the perfect time to look into how technology can enhance your business.